brainsnorkel/sourdough/README.md

 ## Step 2: Wait until the starter from step 1 is "very active"

-### Activity:

-Go do some work or sleep or something.

 ## Step 3: Make Dough (8am)

 ### Ingredients